-Sake isn't just a beverage to consume with a meal; it's also a magical elixir that can elevate your cooking to a whole new level.
+Sake isn't just a beverage to consume with a meal; it's an essential ingredient in Japanese cooking and can be used to elevate all types of food by adding umami.
 Here's everything you need to know about sake.

 Jump to: